 Our Computing Programme of Study offers students an opportunity to develop their knowledge and understanding of the fast-moving digital world around us.
-The diverse range of topics taught at Key Stage 3 not only provides an insight into how digital systems work but also gives students the opportunity to demonstrate creativity through the development of their own digital content; including the development of mobile apps, websites, animations and computer games.
+The diverse range of topics taught at Key Stage 3 ensures that we provide full coverage of the Computing National Curriculum and not only provides an insight into how digital systems work but also gives students the opportunity to demonstrate creativity through the development of their own digital content.

-During Key Stage 3, students should expect 4 x Computing lessons per fortnightly cycle until Year 9 where they are then given an opportunity to continue with the subject at GCSE level.
-Students progressing to the Computing GCSE will then follow a set program covering a wide range of topics broadly covered by the topics Computer Sytems, Computational thinking, algorithms and programming, and will be required to complete a programming project set by the exam board.
+During Key Stage 3, students should expect to have four x 50 minute Computing lessons per fortnightly cycle.
+In Year 9, students are given an opportunity to continue with the subject at GCSE or alternatively can opt to study BTEC Tech Award in Digital IT.
+Students progressing to the Computer Science GCSE will follow a set program covering topics set by the OCR (9-1) GCSE in Computer Science (J276).

-There are a number of Computing suites throughout the school where all students will have access to their own PCs, excellent software packages and high-speed internet access.
+We have five ICT suites, including two newly refurbished rooms, within the Computing department, in which all students will have access to their own workstations.
+Each room has 30+ student PCs, an excellent choice of software packages and high-speed internet access.

 Extra- Curricular Opportunities

-GCSE Computer Science intervention will take place at the following times:
+GCSE Computer Science intervention (“The Download”) takes place at the following times:

 The expectation is that all students will be in attendance.

-Students are encouraged to develop their love of the subject by registering online to partake in a number of online activities to further extend their learning.
-Sites such as Code Warriors, Code Combat and Codecademy have provided students with access to a number of exciting resources to encourage their engagement with the subject.
+Students are encouraged to develop their enthusiasm for Computing by registering online to partake in a number of online activities to further extend their learning.
+Sites such as Code Warriors, Code.org, Code Combat and Codecademy have provided students with access to several exciting resources which encourages their engagement with the subject.

-There is also a very popular and successful Coding Club available to all students after-school each Wednesday providing students with access to our fantastic new STEAM Lab; complete with top of the range computers and software (not available in other computer suites), a huge, touch-screen monitor, robotic kits and a 3D printer!
+We also run a popular and successful Coding Club and EV3 Lego Mindstorms club after-school each Wednesday which provides our students with access to our fantastic new STEAM Lab; complete with top of the range computers and software (not available in other computer suites), a large touch-screen monitor, robotic kits and 3D printer!